Darejkal/OnlyMeFBPost/README.md

 Enjoy.

 # What is special about this script
-The script implements a strategic scrolling that is similar to TCP CUBIC like strategy to overcome React's annoying infinite scrolling.
+The script implements a strategic scrolling that is similar to TCP CUBIC's to overcome React's annoying infinite scrolling.

 # Known problems
 Since this script simulates browser actions, it will eventually reach an "Out of memory Error" due to browser's post caching.